AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/create-paths-calc-columns.md

 Now we'll walk you through actually creating the path.

 1. Click **Data &gt; Data Warehouse**.
 1. In the table list, click the table you want to create the column in.
-In our example, it's the **customers** table.
+In our example, it is the **customers** table.
 1. The table schema will display.
 Click the **Create New Column** button.
 1. Give your column a name - for example, Customer's orders.
 1. Select the definition for the column.
 Check out the [Calculated Column Guide](../data-warehouse-mgr/creating-calculated-columns.md) for a handy cheat sheet.